21 Computer Science (CS) CV Examples For 2026

 Adding context

-• When you apply for a job that requires expertise in certain skills like Python for data extraction or Jenkins (Java) for automated testing, don’t just add them to your skills section and leave employers guessing.
+• When creating a computer science engineering CV to apply for a job that requires expertise in certain skills like Python for data extraction or Jenkins (Java) for automated testing, don’t just add them to your skills section and leave employers guessing.
+Discuss how you’ve utilised them in real-life situations and the impact on the business.

 Computer Technician CV Example